-In that case, journaling at home can help you reach a pretty similar effect.
-In fact, therapists all over the world are encouraging their patients to journal at home to supplement the therapy or use it as a quick self-help tool when real therapy is not available.
+In that case, using a journal for therapy at home can help you reach a pretty similar effect.
+In fact, therapists all over the world are encouraging their patients to journal for therapy at home as a supplement to talk therapy or a quick self-help tool when real therapy is not available.

-In this article, I will show you 4 simple ways to journal at home so you can reach a therapy-like effect and a relief.
+In this article, I will show you 4 simple ways to journal for therapy at home so you can reach a therapy-like effect and a relief.

-I will also add links to printable journals that you can download, print and start journaling right away!
-I use these journals myself, my readers use them, and they are a simple, effective way to calm down, correct your mindset and experience an at home therapy when you need it.
+I will also add links to printable journals that you can download, print, and start journaling right away!
+I use them to journal for therapy myself, my readers use them, and they are a simple, effective way to calm down, correct your mindset, and experience at home therapy when you need it.